jamesaud/pypeline/README.md

 # pypeline
 a docker pipeline in python - clone from git, build docker image, run tests in docker containers, push to docker repo.

 I've written many but not all the tests yet.
-Use cases are in example.py.
-Clone and run example_pipe.py and example_rails.py to see it in action.

 There is still a lot to be done.

 Clone the repository, and run 'example_pipe.py' or 'example_rails.py' to see how it works.